 Sheri, US (Jan 2018)

-My mantra all my life has been “What’s wrong with me?”
-I have always felt different from everyone else, locked in my own world of shame and fear.
+My mantra all my life had been “What’s wrong with me?”
+I had always felt different from everyone else, locked in my own world of shame and fear.
 Shame because I thought everyone knew my darkest secret, that I couldn’t stop eating enormous quantities of junk and high fat food.
 I thought it was written all over my face and I knew my body showed it.
-My weight has fluctuated up and down by 60kg over the last 20 years.
+My weight had fluctuated up and down by 60kg through my life before I recovery.
 Fear because I couldn’t stop eating processed food no matter how demoralising it was.
 I remember getting down to what I thought was my perfect body weight, 62kg.
 I could finally wear a size 10 and people told me what an amazing body I had.
 But I was so miserable I thought of suicide endlessly.
 It seemed the only solution to the pain I felt inside.
 “What’s wrong with me?’ played over and over.
 “I have a perfect body now; doesn’t that mean life should be perfect too?”
 I was completely baffled.
 Then I started to binge again.
 I put on 60 kg in just a few months and couldn’t bear to leave my house except to buy more processed food.
 I was deeply ashamed of my body and feared what people thought of me.
 It took another 6 years of this agony and misery, until one morning I woke up very sick after heavily binging the night before.
 I knew I had to get help.
 I found P.F.A. within a few days and along with that, there were other people just like me.
 They shared the same problem, and better still they had a solution!!!
-I have learnt I wasn’t a bad person, I was sick with a disease called processed Food Addiction on a cellular level, I couldn’t will it away myself, I needed treatment.
-Blessedly I can share that with treatment, my disease is now in remission.
+I have learnt in recovery that I wasn’t a bad person, I was just very sick with the disease called Processed Food Addiction on a cellular level, I couldn’t will it away myself, I needed treatment to recover from the disease.
+Blessedly with professional treatment and the fellowship of P.F.A., my disease is now in remission.
 I couldn’t be more grateful for this fellowship of people just like me!

 Karen, US (Jan 2022)